-NOTE: To create, edit, and delete public filters, the user requires the Option to define, modify, and delete public filters. program function.
-(Common\PublicFilterDefine).
+NOTE: To create, edit, and delete public filters, users require the Common PublicFilterDefine program function.

 You can make filters available to all users by publishing them.
 You have the option to publish a filter when you create it.
 Afterward, you can also publish a private filter.